 You might think sleep is when the body and mind rest, but in reality, our nighttime brains are busy.
 While we’re sleeping, we form neuropathways that allow us to learn and create memories.

-Celestia Buckley, PsyD, associate professor at the University of Utah and pediatric psychologist in the Sleep Center at Primary Children's Hospital, says that while we sleep there are processes happening that aid in consolidating memories and that help with the process of building new ones.
+Celestia Buckley, PsyD, associate professor at the University of Utah and pediatric psychologist at the Sleep Center in Primary Children's Hospital, says that while we sleep there are processes happening that aid in consolidating memories and that help with the process of building new ones.
 Additionally, sleep impacts memory, emotional regulation, mental health, brain development, and learning.

 The amount of sleep necessary for children depends on their age.
 Infants and toddlers will need more rest, but as kids get older, the amount needed slowly tapers off.
 The American Academy of Sleep Medicine recommends 9-12 hours per day for school-age kids (ages 6-12).
 Teenagers need 8-10 hours of sleep.
 2